ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 ![register_offchain_worker](./oracle-set-up-guide/register-offchain-worker.png)

+## Further Steps

+Once these steps are complete, send us your collator node's public key, controller key, and signer key.
+You must have at least 200k PICA on your controller address and then we can onboard you as a oracle which results in 200k PICA staked. **To add more stake, add more PICA to your controller addrress and call oracle.addStake extrinsic on PolkadotJS.**

 :::tip
-For a stable submission of 2 prices you need to stake at least 201k PICA, this can be added through a PolkadotJS extrinsic via oracle.addStake from your controller address.
-The distribution of rewards is based on the proportions of amount staked, so the more PICA you stake, the more rewards you receive.
+The distribution of rewards is based on the proportions of amount staked, therefore, the more PICA you stake, the more rewards you earn.
 :::

 ### Setting up DevNet Oracle